North Shore (North & West Vancouver)

 - Parent Navigation: If you’d like to speak with our Parent Navigator, please call 604 984 5060 during drop-in support hours (Mon – Thurs 1 – 5pm).
 The parent navigator will call you back.

-- Psychiatry: Scheduled psychiatry appointments are taking place via telephone.
+- Psychiatry: Scheduled psychiatry appointments are taking place via telephone and Zoom.
 Your Dr. will contact you as scheduled.

 - Hospital Liaison: Service will be intermittent until further notice.